swvanderlaan/A_Practical_Primer_in_Human_Complex_Genetics_CoCalc/docs/09_Answers_to_questions.md

 > 3. For what pathways are the signals enriched?
 > 4. What molecular functions are mapped to the signals?

+## Chapter 5.5: PheWAS

+> *Assignment*
+>
+> 1. Perform a PheWAS with a few of the resources and your favorite SNP from this tutorial.
+> 2. Compare the different websites.
+What do you notice?
+> 3. How is a PheWAS informative?

 ## Chapter 5.7: TwoSample MR

 > Question: What is the causal effect of T2D on CAD?
 Can you describe this using the knowledge from the lecture and the results in the table.